Are you a victim of nursing home negligence? The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, can help. Call us at (888) 424-5757.

 - The nursing home and staff members owed the victim a duty of care to ensure their health and well-being

 - That duty was breached through nursing home abuse, neglect, mistreatment, or intentional action

-- The victim suffered actual harm from the neglect or abuse
+- The victim suffered actual harm from the negligence or abuse

 - As a result of the breach, the individual has damages, including economic and non-economic losses

-Do you suspect that your loved one suffered a preventable injury or died from preventable sepsis or septic shock?
+Do you suspect your loved one suffered a preventable injury or died from Sepsis or septic shock?